okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-syntax-tips/main/index.md

 Resource definitions usually contain enough information for Terraform to create or destroy objects.
 However, some Okta resources, such as policies or rules, require creating or modifying other objects first.

 Use the `depends_on` Terraform attribute in your configuration to define these explicit dependencies.
-Note that Hashicorp recommends only [using depends_on in the rare cases that require it](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on).
+Note that HashiCorp recommends only [using depends_on in the rare cases that require it](https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on).

 ### Managing policy and rule dependencies